ermongroup/cs228-notes/representation/undirected/index.md

 - It is much easier to generate data from a Bayesian network, which is important in some applications.

 It is not hard to see that Bayesian networks are a special case of MRFs with a very specific type of clique factor (one that corresponds to a conditional probability distribution and implies a directed acyclic structure in the graph), and a normalizing constant of one.
 In particular, if we take a directed graph $$G$$ and add side edges to all parents of a given node (and removing their directionality), then the CPDs (seen as factors over a variable and its ancestors) factorize over the resulting undirected graph.
 The resulting process is called *moralization*.
 {% include maincolumn_img.html src='assets/img/moralization.png' caption='A Bayesian network can always be converted into an undirected network with normalization constant one.
-The converse is also possible, but may be computationally intractable, and may produce a very large (e.g. fully connected) directed graph.' %}
+The converse is also possible, but may be computationally intractable, and may produce a very large (e.g., fully connected) directed graph.' %}

 Thus, MRFs have more power than Bayesian networks, but are more difficult to deal with computationally.
 A general rule of thumb is to use Bayesian networks whenever possible, and only switch to MRFs if there is no natural way to model the problem with a directed graph (like in our voting example).

 ## Independencies in Markov Random Fields

-Recall that in the case of Bayesian networks, we defined a set of independencies $$I(G)$$ that were described by a directed graph $$G$$, and showed how these describe true independencies that must hold in a distribution $$p$$ that factorizes over the directed graph, i.e. $$I(G) \subseteq I(p)$$.
+Recall that in the case of Bayesian networks, we defined a set of independencies $$I(G)$$ that were described by a directed graph $$G$$, and showed how these describe true independencies that must hold in a distribution $$p$$ that factorizes over the directed graph, i.e., $$I(G) \subseteq I(p)$$.

 {% include marginfigure.html id="markovblanket" url="assets/img/markovblanket.png" description="In an MRF, a node $$X$$ is independent from the rest of the graph given its neighbors (which are referred to as the Markov blanket of $$X$$)." %}
 What independencies can be then described by an undirected MRF?
 The answer here is very simple and intuitive: variables $$x,y$$ are dependent if they are connected by a path of unobserved variables.
 However, if $$x$$'s neighbors are all observed, then $$x$$ is independent of all the other variables, since they influence $$x$$ only via its neighbors.